CONCERN: Thoracic Back Pain

 Supporting relaxation of upper back muscles

 Massage therapy may help relieve muscular tension contributing to mid-back discomfort.
+It is often most effective when combined with thoracic mobility exercises, strengthening, breathing work, and posture strategies.

 Book an Assessment